bshurick/production-demo/README.md

 5. In Rules set Allow -> Pipeline Group -> prod-demo
 6. In 'Agents' tab select a running agent and hit 'Enable'

-The `docker run` command shown above assumes the [source data](#dataset) exists in the /tmp directory where the agent is launched.
+The `docker run` command shown above assumes the [source data](#dataset) exists in a compressed folder in the /tmp directory on whatever environment the agent is launched, e.g.:
+`/tmp/house-prices-advanced-regression-techniques.zip`

 Note that docker containers should be easy to deploy in cloud environments, with agents installed on each production environment and the GoCD server running on an independent "Pipelines" environment.